Last Updated on July 9, 2021 by Jim Ferri

 Switzerland: A Guide to Exploring the Country by Public Transport The unique Bradt’s Guide tells you how to get the most from traveling through Switzerland on the world’s finest public transport network – which explains why so many Swiss don’t own cars.

-Interlaken, Another of the Best Places t
+Interlaken, Another of the Best Places to Visit

 Interlaken, another of the best places to visit in Switzerland, is in the country’s, Bernese Oberland Region between Lake Thun and Lake Brienz, and presided over by the three mighty mountains: the Eiger, Mönch and Jungfrau.

-It’s considered the adventure capital of Switzerland, thanks to its 45+ mountain railways, cable cars, chair lifts and ski lifts that bring skiers and hikers to 150 miles of slopes and a dense network of trails.
+t’s considered the adventure capital of Switzerland, thanks to its 45+ mountain railways, cable cars, chair lifts and ski lifts that bring skiers and hikers to 150 miles of slopes and a dense network of trails.

 In the warmer months paragliders head for Beatenberg-Niederhorn, a popular area just 7 miles away, while those with less lofty ambitions enjoy cruises on Lake Thun and Lake Brienz aboard excursion boats, including historic paddle steamers.